webclinic017/mono/README.md

 # Summary

-Mono is meant to be a monorepo containing all the relevant information and source files needed to build a learning oriented Android and iOS app.
-These clients are supported by a gRPC based Go server.
-The client and backend communicate using Protocol Buffers sent over HTTP.
+Mono is meant to be a monorepo containing all the relevant information and source files needed to build learning oriented Android and iOS apps.
+These clients are supported Golang servers that expose HTTP and gRPC endpoints.
+In both instances, the client and backend communicate using Protocol Buffers.
 Dive into each subdirectory to learn more.

 ## Getting started